chiragagarwal1999/ML/README.md

 3. Install the requirements
 4. If you have a GPU, uncomment the gpu config lines in privateGPT.py
 5. Run the following command in terminal : streamlit run privateGPT.py

+Instructions for Analytics using PANDAS
+1. Rename example.env to .env and mention your openai api key in the file.
+2. This uses openai model currently as currently could not find any opensource model that could write pandas query precisely correct.
+3. Run the following command : python analyticsGPT.py